rust-lang/rust-forge/src/policies/llm-usage.md

 1. "Pre-arranged" means that a reviewer has communicated *ahead of time* that they are willing to review an LLM-created PR.
     - ℹ️ New contributors cannot create a PR using an LLM unless they first talk with a reviewer.
          This must be the *same* reviewer who will be assigned to the PR.
+    - Authors are, of course, allowed to start work on a change before finding a reviewer.
+      However, they must find a reviewer before opening a PR.
+      It is allowed, but discouraged, to open a LLM-created PR with `r? @ghost` before finding a reviewer.
 2. "Non-critical" means that it is extremely unlikely for the PR to cause a [soundness](https://jacko.io/safety_and_soundness.html) regression.
     - ℹ️ Examples:
       - Changes to internal tooling like `tidy`, `x setup`, and `linkchecker` are probably ok.